yingw787/tinydevcrm-mvp/README.md

     and details the workflow from start to finish graphically and interactively, which is what I need in order to begin work on the MVP.

+-   I found it difficult to iterate without having a dev server for the frontend.
+I'm guessing this is what makes things like `webpack-dev-server` so attractive.
+I don't want to include JavaScript at this stage of development, so I used the Flask API `app.send_static_file()` in order to send the HTML static file as the root route.
+Then, you can update the HTML document and refresh the page, which leads to the updated document.
+It's kind of like a dev server.
+On top of that, your frontend and your backend are at the same URL, no `file://` searching, which makes it nice for deployments because you know where all your assets are.

+    Forking static files is something that I might consider for the final project, but I'm honestly leaning towards building a server-side rendered static bundle at the moment.
+IMHO, having the backend server send files is much less efficient than using a CDN, and it's just more work that might result lead the server to crash given high enough load to resources.
+Also, it's not great separation of concerns; despite it all I'd rather build a bundle and edit the assets if I need to change them, rather than use Jinja and potentially be limited by the given DSL.

 -   I wasn't familiar with HTTP POST requests.
 This proof of concept uses a bare HTML document to submit files to the backend API.
 After sending the file to the backend API, *the file will exist on the backend server*.
 I had thought